openstack-k8s-operators/architecture/docs/wa/missing_nncp.md

 ## Alternative Approach

-It's also possible to create CR files with less components and wait before applying each CR file.
-E.g. the file `nncp.yaml` would contain only `NodeNetworkConfigurationPolicy` CRs and `NMState` and other deployment related CRs could exist in another file like `deploy.yaml`.
-The following process may be used to do generate these files using kustomize.
+You can create Custom Resource (CR) files with less components and wait before applying each CR file.
+For example, the file `nncp.yaml` could contain only `NodeNetworkConfigurationPolicy` CRs and `NMState` definitions.
+Other deployment related CRs could exist in another file such as `deploy.yaml`.
+You can generate these files using kustomize.

 - Edit
 [va/hci/kustomization.yaml](https://github.com/openstack-k8s-operators/architecture/blob/main/va/hci/kustomization.yaml)